microsoft/language-server-protocol/_specifications/specification-3-15.md

 #### <a href="#textDocument_rename" name="textDocument_rename" class="anchor">Rename Request (:leftwards_arrow_with_hook:)</a>

-The rename request is sent from the client to the server to perform a workspace-wide rename of a symbol.
+The rename request is sent from the client to the server to ask the server to compute a workspace change so that the client can perform a workspace-wide rename of a symbol.

 _Client Capability_:
 * property name (optional): `textDocument.rename`